 people (e.g., 1 or 2 peers, or adults but not peers), and sometimes children are

-able to whisper to a large number of people but unable to use their vocal cords.
+able to whisper to a large number of people but unable to use their normal voice.

 Although Selective mutism usually becomes apparent around three years of age, the condition is often not diagnosed until much later (e.g., early to mid primary school).
 The delayed referrals of children to appropriate services is often due to the perception that the child will ‘grow out of it’ and eventually start talking.
 However, this is often not the case, as improvements tend to occur very slowly (if at all) if it is left untreated.
 Preschool workers, early childhood carers, and speech therapists play a key role in early detection of the condition and in ensuring that steps are taken before the mutism becomes firmly established.